DataDog/dd-trace-dotnet/README.md

 # .NET Tracer for Datadog APM

-**The .NET Tracer is currently in Alpha and is not recommended for use in production.**
+**The .NET Tracer is currently in public Beta and is not recommended for use in production.**

 Please [check our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for more details and instructions on setting up .NET tracing.